Manage Open Data

 Uninstall Open Data

-If you no longer need to use Open Data or want to revoke authorization from a MaxCompute project in a workspace, you can uninstall the corresponding Open Data package.
+To stop using Open Data or revoke authorization from a MaxCompute project, uninstall the corresponding Open Data package.

 1. In the left-side navigation pane of the Data Map page, click the image icon to go to the Data Catalog page.